-There is no required textbook, reading material will be provided by the instructor.
+There is not text book for this course, the reading material will be provided by the instructor of the course, as well as links to online references.

 Descriptions of major assignments and examinations: Students are responsible for the reading to be discussed in class.
 Students will be asked to prepare written answers about the assigned reading and turn them in via Blackboard.